Aleena-Azam/SE-assignment/README.md

 # SE-assignment
-S.E assignment by Sir Gulsher Laghari
+S.E assignment by  assigned by Sir Gulsher Laghari This is Sahil and Aleena's project